2010 Filair Let L-410 crash

 On 25 August 2010, a Let L-410 Turbolet passenger aircraft of Filair crashed on approach to Bandundu Airport in the Democratic Republic of the Congo, killing all but one of the 21 people on board.

-The accident was reportedly the result of the occupants rushing to the front of the aircraft to escape from a crocodile smuggled on board by one of the passengers.
+From a statement by the sole survivor, the accident was possibly the result of the occupants rushing to the front of the aircraft to escape from a crocodile smuggled on board by one of the passengers.
 The move compromised the aircraft's balance to the point that control of the aircraft was lost.
+However, some sources doubt this claim.

+Background

+The aircraft was operating a round-robin domestic flight from Kinshasa, Democratic Republic of the Congo, stopping at Kiri, Bokoro, Semendwa and Bandundu.
+At 13:00 local time (12:00 UTC).
+The flight was piloted by 62-year-old Belgian-French Danny Philemotte, who was also the owner of Filair, and his first officer, 39-year-old Briton Chris Wilson.
+The crew also consisted of a single flight attendant.
+All perished in the accident.